AI-Hypercomputer/gpu-recipes/training/a3ultra/llama-3.1-70b/nemo-pretraining-gke/README.md

 ### Build and push a docker container image to Artifact Registry

+Note:If you'd like to use AotC-based [library](https://github.com/AI-Hypercomputer/aotc) image, you may skip this step.

 To build the container, complete the following steps from your client:

 1. Use Cloud Build to build and push the container image.